The Shape Part Slot Machine: Contact-based Reasoning for Generating 3D Shapes from Parts

 We compare the Shape Part Slot Machine to other modeling-by-assembly and part-connectivity-based generative models.
 We find that our approach consistently outperforms the alternatives in its ability to generate visually and physically plausible shapes.

-In summary, our contributions are: \begin{packed_itemize} \item The \emph{Slot graph} representation for part-based shapes. \item An autoregressive generative model for slot graphs by iterative part retrieval and assembly. \item A demonstration that local part connectivity structure is enough to synthesize globally-plausible shapes: neither full part geometries nor their poses are required. \end{packed_itemize}
+In summary, our contributions are: \begin{packed_itemize} \item The \emph{Slot graph} representation for \revision{reasoning about part structure of} shapes. \item An autoregressive generative model for slot graphs by iterative part retrieval and assembly. \item A demonstration that local part connectivity structure is enough to synthesize globally-plausible shapes: neither full part geometries nor their poses are required. \end{packed_itemize}